 Those familiar with Penny Lane's Nuts!
-(NZIFF16) will know her penchant for stories that are stranger than fiction, and Hail Satan? is no exception A story of an actor, a believer and a divided organisation, Lane's dive into the inner workings of TST introduces us to its co-founder Lucien Greaves. who is embroiled in a lawsuit to allow the Temple to place a 2.6-metretall sculpture of Baphomet at the Oklahoma State Capitol to complement the existing Ten Commandments monument.
+(NZIFF16) will know her penchant for stories that are stranger than fiction, and Hail Satan? is no exception.
+A story of an actor, a believer and a divided organisation, Lane's dive into the inner workings of TST introduces us to its co-founder Lucien Greaves, who is embroiled in a lawsuit to allow the Temple to place a 2.6-metretall sculpture of Baphomet at the Oklahoma State Capitol to complement the existing Ten Commandments monument.
 The crowdfunded creation is only part of the story... and it's not even the strangest part.

 Recalling 'satanic panic', the formation of Anton LeVay's Church of Satan and the American moral panic of the 50s, Greaves eloquently justifies the creation of the Temple as a place of sanity and social conscience.
-The film features interviews with current members who have found a family in "A devilishly fun their local Temple group.
-It's no surprise that following production.
-Lane documentary... announced she felt "very aligned with/ Through a wealth of archival footage
+The film features interviews with current members who have found a family in their local Temple group.
+It's no surprise that following production, Lane announced she felt "very aligned with/ allied with TST's mission."